 Each seat has a very large 17 inch TV screen (one of the largest in the skies) with bright and clear pictures, which can be commanded by directly touching the TV screen or by using a handheld remote control which is located in the armrest.
 The latter also features its own touchscreen, allowing you to watch a different program (e.g. flight map) from the main screen.
 KLM offers more than 1000 hours of interactive entertainment in various languages (e.g. Arabic, Chinese, Dutch, English, French, German, Japanese, Korean, Portuguese or Spanish).
 There are more than 200 films to choose from, including recent releases, classics and world cinema, in addition to hundreds of TV shows, CDs, language courses, games, audiobooks, and dicated Kids channels.

 This B777-200ER aircraft did not offer inflight WiFi.
-At the moment, KLM only offers WiFi on all of its brand new Boeing 787 Dreamliners and on 1 of its Boeing 777-300ER aircraft.
+At the moment, KLM only offers WiFi on all of its brand new Boeing 787 Dreamliners and on one of its Boeing 777-300ER aircraft.

 # CREW: KLM’s cabin crew ranks among my favorite airline crew in the world.
 The flight attendants are always super friendly, efficient and seem to genuinely care about the passengers, and it was not different on this flight.
 The service was really courteous.
 I also like the oh-so-recognizable KLM cabin attendant uniforms, which were designed by famous Dutch couturier Mart Visser.